SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 There are two restaurants inside the California Academy of Sciences.

 You will also find dozens of places with food nearby.
-Your best bet is to head over to the Inner Sunset District.
+Your best bet is to head to the Inner Sunset District.
 It's on the southern side of Golden Gate Park or about a 10-minute walk away.
-The minute you enter this district, you enter its commercial area with all kinds of restaurants, bars, and other businesses.

 This San Francisco science museum has a long history.
 It started in 1853 just three years after California became part of the United States.
 At that time, seven men put their work together to create the first collections for the museum.

-This San Francisco science museum found its home in Golden Gate Park in 1916 and began to blossom once again.
+This San Francisco science museum found its home in Golden Gate Park in 1916 and began to blossom again.

 They then reopened this amazing new space in September 2008, where they plan to stay and invite visitors for decades to come!